-About Us St rategy & Commitm ents Indexes GRI UNGC SDG GRI Standard Requirement 2023 Average Trainin ng Per Employee Region Average Hours North America 12 International 7 Total 10 We continue to improve e the tracking of training hours provided.
-Hours of training to members on professional development, product training, business systems, or first aid and safety do not yet reflect et all course offered or the countless hours of training provided on the job.
-Through our partnersh ip with Skillshare, members can customize their development plan by selecting courses and tracking their progress.
-In 2023, 27 licenses rotated every two weeks, with 226 un nique users and about 13,114 minutes of content consumed.
-Additional educational support is available via the Tuition Assistance Program, offering funding for members pr oursuing degree programs.
+GRI UNGC SDG GRI Standard Requirement 2023 Average Training Per Employee Region Average Hours North America 12 International 7 Total 10 We continue to improve the tracking of training hours provided.
+Hours of training to members on professional development, product training, business systems, or first ai safety do not yet reflect all course offered or the countless hours of training provided on the job.
+Through our partnership with Skillshare, members can customize their development plan by selecting courses and tracking their progress.
+In 2023, 27 licenses rotated e two weeks, with 226 unique users and about 13,114 minutes of content consumed.
+Additional educational support is available via the Tuition Assistance Program, offering two weeks, with 220 unique users and about 13,14 minutes of content consumed.
+Additional educational support is available via the Futuron Assistance Program, offering funding for members pursuing degree programs.
 For members aspiring to attain leadership positions, Haworth offers specific training programs.
-In 2023, we continued s sustainability training for members as refreshers and during onboarding.
-Moreover, we provided training for key functions (e.g., Purchasing, Product Design, Sales, Custome er Operations) to provide members with knowledge on relevant sustainability aspects related to their work.
-There were 156 modules of voluntary online sustainability trainings or routine meetings with d completed by members in 2023.
-Besides specific training sessions, information was continuously shared on the job as part of projects and during different functions.
-404-2 Labor 8 Programs for upgrading employee skills and transition assistance programs See GRI 404-1 to learn about programs for upgrading employee skills. organizations to help ve laworth provides transition assistance is our commitment to military veteran recruitment, training, and retention practices.
-Haworth aligns with veteran eterans bridge the employment gap between military experience and transition into the civilian workforce.
-Together with our partners, we create holoved and underemployed veterans in the West Michigan community.
+In 2023, we continued sustainability training for members as refreshers and during onboarding.
+Moreover, we provided training for key functions (e.g., Purchasing, Produc Design, Sales, Customer Operations) to provide members with knowledge on relevant sustainability aspects related to their work.
+There were 156 modules of voluntary of sustainability trainings completed by members in 2023.
+Besides specific training sessions, information was continuously shared on the job as part of projects and during routine meetings with different functions.
+404-2 Labor 8 Programs for upgrading employee skills and transition assistance programs See GRI 404-1 to learn about programs for upgrading employee skills.
+One example of how Haworth provides transition assistance is our commitment to military veteran recruitment, training, and retention practices.
+Haworth aligns with vet organizations to help veterans bridge the employment gap between military experience and transition into the civilian workforce.
+Together with our partners, we create opportunities for unemployed and underemployed veterans in the West Michigan community.
 Other examples include the offering of part-time retirement to members.
-404-3 Labor 5, 8, 10 Percentage of employees receiving regular performance and career development reviews All our members are of development and care preferences (e.g., relate fifered a mid-year and annual performance and career development review.
-During these reviews, members and supervisors set individual per plans.
-We use association management software to set and follow up on individual goals, administer general training and document member ted to career mobility in terms of geography).
+404-3 Labor 5, 8, 10 Percentage of employees receiving regular performance and career development reviews All our members are offered a mid-year and annual performance and career development review.
+During these reviews, members and supervisors set individual development and career plans.
+We use association management software to set and follow up on individual goals, administer general training and document member preferences (e.g., related to career mobility in terms of geography).
 Position vacancies are communicated within the organization to enable members to apply.
-If a new others to move, we encourage and support them.
-Members can also apply for specific training to develop leadership skills to prepare them for
+If a ne position requires members to move, we encourage and support them.
+Members can also apply for specific training to develop leadership skills to prepare them for leadership responsibilities in their current or future positions (see also GRI 404-1).